droid-girl/arcore_model_animation/README.md

 # arcore_model_animation
-How to animate 3D models in ARCore
+How to animate 3D models with Adobe Mixamo in ARCore